I am standing at the window

 And so the Shepherd lives by his own Nature,

-the Shepherd lives by Nature's Rule, without rules.
+the Shepherd lives by Nature's Rule.

-Nature has no rules, Nature does not rule,
+Nature has no rules, Nature does not rule.

 The essence of Nature is to live,